 Some of the scenes are just crazy.
 For example.
 Towards the end, Helen Tieduo where she single-handedly annihilated all the fighters.
 Imagine filming that and all the work that went into that.
 In one behind the scenes shot Wong Sisi is crying.
 It reminded me of the toll people being the one responsible for carrying such an immensely emotion and physical scene.

 Also the main guys, the emotions he has to carry even subtle looks, is incredible.
-I felt almost insult that after such an incredible performance that he is Glorious Times.
+I felt almost insulted that after such an incredible performance that he is Glorious Times.